 The origin story

 Long ago, in the heart of Louisiana, there was a young man named Levi Crook who found himself on a journey not just of the body, but of the spirit.
-His farm, once vibrant with life, had grown weary and silent, for though his hands worked the soil and tended the beasts, something vital was missing.
-The breath of the earth, the pulse of the fauna, and the sense of meaning seemed distant.
-The farm’s spirit was punctured, leaving behind not only toiling labor but also a deep disconnect and waste — the very essence of life slipping away, unseen and unappreciated.
+His homestead, once vibrant with life, had grown dull and lifeless, though his hands worked the soil and tended the beasts, something vital was missing - the sense of meaning seemed distant.
+The homestead’s spirit was punctured, leaving behind not only toiling labor but also a deep disconnect and waste — the very essence of life slipping away, unseen and unappreciated.